-Will the cohort accept children?
+Will the program accept children?

 Yes, eventually.
 The inclusion of children has been central to our goals and objectives from the start.

 There are special scientific and ethical considerations to take into account when involving children in research.
 Before proceeding, we must build in appropriate protections in the informed consent process and our enrollment and retention plans.
 We must also develop scientific protocols specific for children.
-All of Us will convene a task force in the coming months to further develop our strategy for enrollment of special populations, including children.
-The group will not only consider the potential benefits for pediatric research, but also discuss ways to engage children over the long term, into adulthood.

 What do we hope to learn?

-The All of Us Research Program will build one of the world’s largest and most diverse data sets for precision health research.
+The All of Us Research Program will build one of the world’s largest and most diverse datasets for precision health research.
 With data from one million or more participants who contribute information over a long period of time, researchers may be able to:

 - develop ways to measure risk for a range of diseases based on environmental exposures, genetic factors, and interactions between the two;